prembis2431/GPT_Clone_Netflix/README.md

 - GPT Search Bar
 - Gpt Search API Call
 - Fetched gptMoviesSuggestions from TMDB
-- Created gptSlice added data
+- Created gptSlice and added data
-- Resused Movie List component to make movie suggestion container
+- Reused Movie List component to make a movie suggestion container
 - Memoization - Memoization is used to optimize the performance of functions by caching the results   of expensive function calls and reusing those results when the same inputs occur again.
 - Added .env file
 - Adding .env file to gitignore